GudjonB/TsamBotNet/README.md

 > Give your client a name

 WHO
-> Send all connected clients
+> Send the names of all connected clients

 LEAVE
 > Disconnect your client from the server